LeDXIII/NuMarkdown-OCR-bnb4/README.md

 3.  **Download the quantized model** and place it in the `model_bnb4` folder:
     → **[LeDXIII/NuMarkdown-8B-Thinking-bnb4](https://huggingface.co/LeDXIII/NuMarkdown-8B-Thinking-bnb4)** — a specially prepared model for manga, handwriting, tables, and charts.
     All model files must be in a subfolder with its name!
 The program scans the folder and displays all the folder names it finds.
+4. You can also quantize the VL model you need for use with this project via a simple interface - https://github.com/LeDXIII/BNB4-Model-converter
 5.  **Run `run.bat`** — and start using the app!